-CHARLESTON, SC (WCSC) - A 23-year-old man is facing charges after Charleston County sheriff's deputies say he fled the scene of a wreck after hitting and snapping a power pole with his car late Sunday night.
+JAMES ISLAND, SC (WCSC) - A 23-year-old man facing DUI charges after Charleston County sheriff's deputies say he fled the scene of a wreck after hitting and snapping a power pole has been released from jail on bond.

 Deputies say Wilson told them he "drank four Bloody Marys and chased them with five beers [sic]."
 He also admitted to only eating a cheeseburger for dinner, the incident report states.

 Deputies say this is the second time Wilson has been charged with DUI.
 According to his Virginia Driver's License Record, he was convicted of DUI in Virginia in January 2009, when he was 20 years old.